9 Exotic Thailand Animals to See on Your Vacation

 Everyone wants to ride an elephant, but in order for an elephant to allow a human rider, they endure some rigorous training.
 Many of the animals in the elephant camps used to work in the logging industry which is now banned.
 These animals cannot be returned to the wild so the tourism industry sustains many of them.

-All this to say, if you care about the well-being of the elephants, it’s probably best to skip the elephant rides.
-Especially since there are plenty of ways to interact with the animals in healthy ways for both of you.
+All this to say, if you care about the well-being of the elephants it is best to choose the elephant rides carefully.
+There are plenty of other ways to interact with the animals in healthy ways for both of you.

 Check out Elephant Nature Park, which is a safe haven for rescued elephants, or in the wild at Khao Yai National Park.